MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/documentation/dashboard_overview.md

 Overall, because the dataset contains multiple independent processes (inspections, pollution testing, crime records, improvement projects), the model naturally forms a multi-star schema.
 Each fact table shares some common dimensions, most importantly water_source and location, which act as the central hubs that connect the different stars.

 **For specifics on DAX measures and relationship cardinality, please consult the [DAX measures](../measures/DAX_measures.md) and [Data Sources and Refresh document](./data_sources_and_refresh.md).**

+## Insights and Interpretation
+This section should summarize the high-level findings and conclusions drawn from the dashboard:

+* Rural areas require significantly higher investment.
+Improvement costs are about 50% higher in rural communities, meaning they consume a larger share of the upgrade budget.

+* Shared taps remain a major pain point.
+Many of them exceed the 30-minute queue time threshold, indicating insufficient access.
+This suggests that installing additional taps will account for a substantial portion of future budgets.

+* Wells are costly but efficient.
+Although drilling wells is expensive, they can serve large numbers of people.
+In some locations, drilling a well may be more cost-effective than installing many shared taps.

+* Infrastructure failure is widespread.
+About 45% of people are affected by non-functional systems (broken pipes, damaged pumps, or faulty reservoirs).
+Places such as Amina, rural Amanzi, and parts of Akatsi and Hawassa have the highest breakdown rates.
+Repairing these systems can quickly restore water to many people and reduce queue pressure elsewhere effectively solving two problems at once.

+* Budget demand varies across provinces.
+Sokoto accounts for approximately `28%` of the total required budget, followed by Kilimani at `26%`, indicating where the heaviest investment will be needed.